plerohellec/logfile_interval/README.md

 It iterates over 1 or more logfiles, parses each line and aggregates them into time intervals.
 Each interval object includes aggregated data for each field of the logfile.

-Aggregated data can be for example the sum, the average value or the number of occurences of each value.
+Aggregated data can be for example the sum, the average value, a percentile or the number of occurences of each value.

 ## Example
 This example will parse an access.log file and aggregate the data into 5 minute intervals.